By David Joel Miller.

 You can cry about your losses but sometimes those things need to leave your life to make room for better things.
 Judith Viorst in her book Necessary Losses tells the story of how letting go of painful things can make room for a better life.

-Elizabeth Lesser’s book Broken Open tells of how pain of loss can be the catalyst to find yourself and deeper meaning.
+Elizabeth Lesser’s book Broken Open tells of how the pain of loss can be the catalyst to finding yourself and deeper meaning.

 Give yourself a round of applause for things well done.

 Don’t be shy about accepting compliments and acknowledging rounds of applause.
 Recognizing accomplishments builds self-esteem.
 I see no evidence that accepting compliments from yourself or others will make you conceited.
 Failure to give yourself credit where credit is due will undermine your self-confidence.

 When offered a compliment do you find it hard to accept?
 Learn to save compliments and simply thank those who offer them.
 Dismissing compliments with an “it was nothing” form of comment is not modesty it is devaluing the compliments of others.

 Think about the ways you will you go about cultivating hope in your life and please leave a comment to share any hope building methods that have worked for you.